How to Choose a Frame for a Stretched Canvas

 The back loader is the typical frame that is usually used for framing.
 The canvas is placed into the frame from the back and held in place by various means.

-A front loader, or float frame, receives the canvas from the front of the frame and it is held in place, usually by screws through the back of the frame and into the stretcher bar.
+A front loader, float, or floater frame, receives the canvas from the front of the frame and it is held in place, usually by screws through the back of the frame and into the stretcher bar.

 Metal frames receive the stretched canvas by sliding the stretcher into channels in the sides of the frame.

 Canvas stretchers come in a variety of thicknesses as well.
-This image shows the differing thicknesses of two stretcher bars.
 The thickness of the stretcher bar will play a role in determining which frame to choose.